infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 postgresql started infinum-denis /Users/infinum/Library/LaunchAgents/homebrew.mxcl.postgresql.plist
 ```

-If mysql is not running, start it with
+If MySQL is not running, start it with

 ```sh
 brew services start mysql
 ```

-Log into your mysql with `mysql -u root` and create the desired database.
+Log into your MySQL with `mysql -u root` and create the desired database.

 ```sh